jamessanford/silvia_pid_controller/README.md

 LCD display and buttons to display actual temp, update the set point temp, and change the P I D values to tune the PID controller.

-For testing, this includes a "fake boiler" that heats up and cools down at a certain rate.
-Just set FAKE_BOILER to 1.

 <pre>
 TODO:
 - initialize settings from eeprom